belthor777/Machine-Learning/PH207x/excercises/Lesson7/McNemar Test.md

 > This test is based on the binomial distribution

 ####Conclusion####
-Since our p-value is greater than 0.05 we fail to reject the null hypothesis.
+> Since our p-value is greater than 0.05 we fail to reject the null hypothesis.
 Thus, we have no evidence that the proportion of patients classified as having adrenal insufficiency using the 1 μg test is different from the proportion of patients classified as having adrenal insufficiency using the 250 μg test.

 ## Part II ##
+> Rather than analyzing the random sample of 500, we  match those below poverty to someone above poverty in the sample of 500.
+> **mcc** - McNemar's test in Stata